geovannewashington/KR/ch1/01/notes.md

 to floating point.
 Writing floating-point constants with explicit decimal points even when they have integral values emphasizes their floating-point nature for human readers.
 (fahr - 32.0)

+# 1.3 The for statement

+...
+Nothing to take notes on